SuzzukiW/SuzzukiW/README.md

 - DS 210 Graph Analysis Project
 - DS 121 Course Website
-- A Brand New Website for BU School of Law
+- A Brand New Website (hopefully) for BU School of Law

 ### Something I try to use